Post-Newtonian Constraints on Scalar-Tensor Gravity: Solar-System Constraints and Comparison of Formalisms

 together with the radial dependence of $\gamma(r)$, $\beta(r)$, and $U_{\rm eff}(r)$, suggests that the secular perihelion precession depends on the interaction scale rather than on a single constant PPN parameter.
 The MESSENGER mission provided the high-precision radiometric tracking data that underpin modern determinations of Mercury’s orbit \cite{doi:10.1126/science.1218809}.
 However, in order to place an observational constraint on $\beta$, an ephemeris fit would have to be repeated within the modified theory \cite{Fienga:2023ocw} using the MESSENGER data, in analogy with the analysis performed in Ref.~\cite{Park:2017zgd}, where GR is assumed.
 Only then, with an updated constraint on $\beta$, would it be possible to derive rigorous 1PN bounds on the parameter space of the theory.
 This should be contrasted with the time-delay case, where the general calculation of the observable yields a GR-like expression that can be applied directly to the Cassini data.
 For these reasons, we also refrain from evaluating $\beta$ at a reference radius and imposing the GR-derived constraint on it, as was done in Ref.~\cite{Hohmann:2013rba}.

 A full 1PN computation of $\delta \phi$ for the general action \eqref{eq:full_action}, together with an ephemeris fit, lies beyond the scope of the present work.\footnote{See, however, Ref.~\cite{Alves:2023cuo} for a computation of the periastron advance in the particular case of massive Brans-Dicke gravity in the large-mass limit.
-There, the authors emphasise that the perihelion advance must be treated directly rather than being encoded solely in the standard effective $\beta$.} Nevertheless, an approximate constraint on the theory can still be obtained.
+There, the authors emphasise that the perihelion advance must be treated directly rather than being encoded solely in the standard effective $\beta$.
+For related phenomenological analyses of Yukawa-modified two-body dynamics and orbital-precession constraints, see also Ref.~\cite{Benisty:2022txp}.} Nevertheless, an approximate constraint on the theory can still be obtained.
 Indeed, Eq.~\eqref{aisdfbaiyhsdfawer} shows that a perihelion shift arises already at 0PN from the Yukawa contribution to $U_{\rm eff}(r)$.
 The perihelion advance per orbit is given by (see App.~\ref{App:fifthforces})

 with

 where $a$ is the semimajor axis and $e$ is the eccentricity.
 For Mercury's orbit, one has $a=0.387$AU, and $e=0.206$.
 The 0PN perihelion advance per orbit in Eq.~\eqref{asdfiuabewwer} is required to be smaller than the uncertainty in the GR-based estimate of Mercury's total perihelion precession reported in Ref.~\cite{Park:2017zgd}.
 The quoted uncertainty is $0.0015''/\mathrm{century}$, corresponding to $1.75\times 10^{-11}\mathrm{rad}/\mathrm{orbit}$.
 We emphasise that this does not constitute a strict bound, since the quoted GR-based value for Mercury's perihelion precession is inferred from a signal that is also correlated with $\gamma$, $\beta$, and $J_{2\odot}$.